In the '90s, teen horror movies became a celebrated and lucrative genre all over again, thanks to the success of

 In the film, a group of four high school boys who are descendants of witches start seeing evil omens.
 They meet another descendant named Chase (Stan) who gets dangerously addicted to using magic and threatens the town.

 Pitt was 26 when he starred in this 1989 high school slasher film as basketball star Dwight Ingall, alongside '80s Scream Queen Jill Schoelen as his girlfriend, Paula.
 When Dwight gets framed for murdering a teacher, it's up to him to stop the actual killer.
+5 'Final Destination'

 Jake Gyllenhaal and Jena Malone made for a perfect duo of angsty teen heartthrobs in this psychological thriller from 2001 about a somewhat possessed sleepwalking high schooler who's tasked with saving the world.

 Well, this '90s classic isn't exactly scary, but it's all about the occult, so it definitely a spook factor.
 More importantly,